ABOUT

 After I began working with high school and college students, I realized my experience in higher ed was more than a result of my personal situation; it was a recurring pattern among first-gen students.
 In addition, the lack of first-gen minoritized students in graduate school and in leadership positions in society was a strong motivator for me to examine issues concerning first-gen students to better understand how we can better serve this population.

-My PhD research examined the experiences of first-gen, Latinx students' college and career aspirations development, using a longitudinal multiple-case study design.
-I focused on how institutional structures influence students’ navigational experience and identity development.
 Statistically, graduate degrees are not given to someone like me.
 I am here to prove that it is for people like me and YOU.

-Drawing from my lived experiences, practice, research, I am passionate about empowering other first-gen students (high school, two-year, and four-year college students) to show up authentically, to reach their academic goals, and to feel that they are not alone in the process.
-My goal is to support students reach their full potential by providing a support system, information, and resources students may not receive elsewhere.
+Drawing from my lived experiences, practice, and research, I am passionate about empowering other first-gen students (high school, two-year, and four-year college students) to show up authentically, to reach their academic goals, and to feel that they are not alone in the process.
+My goal is to support students in reaching their full potential by providing a support system, information, and resources students may not receive elsewhere.
 Representation matters.
 Let's show up.

 In community,